 Not so fast!
 Scientific studies have analyzed the frequency of ankle sprains of players wearing high tops versus players wearing low-top basketball shoes and couldn't find a difference.
-The additional collar height is not restrictive enough where it can save your from rolling your ankles.
-Another study showed that the fewest injuries occured in players wearing low-top shoes and laced ankle stabilizers.
+The additional collar height is not restrictive enough where it can save you from rolling your ankles.
+Another study showed that the fewest injuries occurred in players wearing low-top shoes and laced ankle stabilizers.

 How do I find a shoe with a lot of ankle support?